message/iata/HK.md

 - deadheading crew;
 - merchant seamen.
 2. Passengers who in the past 21 days have been in or transited through Brazil, India, Nepal, Pakistan, Philippines or South Africa for more than 2 hours are not allowed to enter.
+- This does not apply to merchant seamen.
 3. Passengers transiting through Hong Kong SAR, China must:
 - have a connecting flight booked on the same ticket, and
 - have all the boarding passes printed, and